williamc6272/sep10-freedom-project/prep/content.md

 ## Part B: possible future technology
 * Forensic Nanobots
   * One problem in the forensic world is the absense of evidence in a crime scence do to tamperment/destruction of the crime scene.
   * In the future, microscopic forensic robots could be used to repair or reconstruct damaged evidence at a crime scene.
 These tiny machines would detect and follow specific frequencies or signal patterns, allowing them to locate broken particles of materials like fabric fibers, fingerprints, or DNA fragments.
-By reorganizing these particles into their original structure, the robots could help restore evidence that would otherwise be impossible to analyze.
-This technology would greatly improve accuracy in investigations and help solve cases that currently lack usable evidence.
+  * Reorganizing these particles into their original structure, the robots could help restore evidence that would otherwise be impossible to analyze.
+  * This technology would greatly improve accuracy in investigations and help solve cases that currently lack usable evidence.
   * The microscopic forensic robots could be made from inexpensive materials like conductive components making each unit affordable to produce.
-They would also use low-energy systems, such as tiny rechargeable micro batteries or energy harvested from environmental frequencies, which reduces operating costs.
-This can help forensic scientists have a bigger budget to buy other stuff as well as being able to rapidly solve crime.
+  * They would also use low-energy systems, such as tiny rechargeable micro batteries or energy harvested from environmental frequencies, which reduces operating costs.
+  * This can help forensic scientists have a bigger budget to buy other stuff as well as being able to rapidly solve crime.
    ![Forensic Nanorobots](https://t4.ftcdn.net/jpg/06/28/59/81/360_F_628598160_rRAuPho7dmOHkFj5FAnP9g2N2NfFJJSY.jpg)
 *  Quantum computers
 *  Although its in the early stages of the modern world it still needs huge improvement and caǹ easily develop fingerprints and analyze small details our modern technology cant